afitz0/blog.fitzface.dev/README.md

 That's it.
 That's all I've got. :)

 # Acknowledgements
 While the code and implementation details are different, *SO* much of this has been _heavily_ inspired by Thea Flowers' blog, the source for which you can find [here](https://github.com/theacodes/blog.thea.codes).
+Also go read [Thea's blog](https://blog.thea.codes/).